Scholarships

 Institutional Scholarships for New Students

-BSN Inaugural Cohort Scholarship
+BSN St. Louis Inaugural Year Scholarship

 No separate application is required.
 All accepted students in the inaugural cohort will be automatically considered and awarded the scholarship, subject to the outlined terms.